carpentries-incubator/scons-novice/episodes/07-functions.md

 ]
 ```

 We can extend the `--variables` option in SConstruct file to show the value of `DATA_FILES` too.
+We
-Recovering the SCons node objects into a string, then a `pathlib.Path`, and finally trimming the
+cast the SCons node objects into a string, then create a `pathlib.Path` object, and finally trim the
-parent directory returns a list of strings, so we can print the list directly.
+parent directory to get our data file name.
+These operations return a list of strings, so we can
+`print` the list directly.

 ```python
 if GetOption("variables"):